vbos70/viewdf/README.md

 # viewdf

-A lightweight CLI utility to quickly inspect tabular data files (CSV/TSV) or pickled pandas DataFrames.
+A lightweight CLI utility to quickly inspect tabular data files (CSV/TSV) or pickled pandas DataFrames using pandas.

 ## Features